 9.On-time delivery of chair mould

-Plastic chair mould manufacturing can be divided into the following steps:
+Plastic chair mould and toilet seat mould manufacturing can be divided into the following steps:

 Plastic chair analysis.

 In the Plastic rattan chair mould design, the designer should make a full analysis of chair in accordance with the principle of injection moulding processing, and the designers need to carefully negotiate with the mould buyer, which includes the geometry of the plastic chair, the size and appearance requirements to avoid unnecessary complexity of the Plastic chair mould manufacturing.

 Plastic chair mould structure design.

 As a high-quality Plastic chair mould, it not only need to have good processing equipment and skilled mould manufacturing workers, but also a very good plastic mould design, especially for complex Plastic chair mould.
 Mould design accounts for over 80% of the quality of the mould.
 A good Plastic chair mould design: good quality, low cost, less difficult and short delivery time

 .
 To achieve this, it not only need fully understand the customer request, but also know the injection moulding machine, plastic chair mould structure, mould machining process and plant capacity, etc..
 Therefore, to improve the mould design, we should do the following: